CSCfi/mscr-docs/docs/voc-service/getting-started.md

 * Version information and web address, or IRI

-If you have permission to edit the glossary, the glossary and concept function buttons will also appear, which are explained in more detail in the following paragraphs.
+If you have permission to edit the vocabulary, the vocabulary and concept function buttons will also appear, which are explained in more detail in the following paragraphs.

 ### Vocabulary actions

 ![Alt text](../assets/voc-service-screenshots/voc-actions.png)

 **Editing the vocabulary**.
-Once you have created a glossary or otherwise have permission to edit the glossary, you can add concepts to it, or make changes to the glossary after it already contains concepts.
+Once you have created a vocabulary or otherwise have permission to edit the vocabulary, you can add concepts to it, or make changes to the vocabulary after it already contains concepts.
 To edit the information generated during the creation phase, select "Edit vocabulary".

 **Updating the vocabulary with a file**.
 You can also edit the vocabulary by importing a new version as a file.
 To do this, select "Update vocabulary with file".
 For more detailed instructions on updating the vocabulary with a file, see page 6.1 Updating vocabulary data with a file .

 **Creating a new version of the vocabulary**.
 You can create a new version of the vocabulary by selecting "Create a new version of the vocabulary".

 **Changing the status of the entire vocabulary.** You can change the status of the vocabulary through the editing function.
 First select "Edit vocabulary".
 Select from the list which mode you want to change the vocabulary to and finally press "Save".
-Changing the status of a glossary does not change the status of the concepts and terms included in the glossary.
+Changing the status of a vocabulary does not change the status of the concepts and terms included in the vocabulary.
 The status of concepts and terms must be changed separately under the Concept functions heading, under "Change concept status information".

 **Deleting the vocabulary**
 You can delete the vocabulary completely by selecting "Delete Vocabulary".
 NOTE!
 You cannot delete an existing vocabulary because it may have been referenced.
 In that case, change the vocabulary status to Disabled or Replaced if the vocabulary has been replaced by another vocabulary.